ingresso-group/slate/source/includes/_performances.md

 Attribute | Description
 --------- | -----------
+`date_desc` | human readable date description
+`event_id` | Unique identifier for the event that this performance is an instance of `has_pool_seats` | Whether this performance has seats available from the general pool of tickets.
+This is ignored by most partners.
+`is_ghost` | `true` when this performance is no longer on sale.
+When you request performances for an event we will only return performances that are on sale (so `is_ghost` will always be `false`), however it is possible to request [performances by ID](#performances-by-id) for a ghost performance.
+`is_limited` | Indicates whether the supply of tickets is known to be extremely limited.
+This is usually taken to be fewer than four remaining, though not all ticket sources provide this information.
+Where the information is not available the flag will always be set to `false`
+`iso8601_date_and_time` | ISO 8601 date and time
-`perf_id` | Unique identifier for the performance.
-`perf_name` | A human readable description of the performance.
+`perf_id` | Unique identifier for the performance `perf_name` | A human readable description of the performance.
 Performance names are not always present but must be displayed when they are.
 Performance names are typically used where performances of an event differ significantly in more than just date and time (sometimes the supplier system will not return the time to us in a structured format but it will instead be included as part of the performance name).
-An example performance with a performance name is 6IF-A5R.
-`event_id` | Unique identifier for the event that this performance is an instance of.
-`iso8601_date_and_time` | ISO 8601 date and time.
-`date_desc` | Human readable date description.
-`time_desc` | Human readable time description.
-`is_limited` | Indicates whether the supply of tickets is known to be extremely limited.
-This is usually taken to be fewer than four remaining, though not all ticket sources provide this information.
-Where the information is not available the flag will always be set to `false`.
-`has_pool_seats` | (TODO: Pete what does this mean exactly?)
-`is_ghost` | (TODO: Pete in what scenario would you return perfs with is_ghost = true?)
-`cached_max_seats` | This is the maximum number of contiguous seats that can be booked for this performance, based on Ingresso's cached data.
-Note that if the event supports seat selection you are not limited by the number of contiguous seats, so this value should be used in the context of best available only.
-(TODO is this optional?)
+Event ID 6IF includes some performances with names.
-`running_time` | The length / duration of the performance in minutes.
+`running_time` | The length / duration of the performance in minutes `time_desc` | human readable time description

 ## --- Extra parameters ---